kirisky/benchmarks-game/bencher/README.md

 Gotchas
 -------

-* Even if javac and java and python are on the path — the `.ini file` is still expected to explicitly define which tools should be used to build and run, java or python source code files.
+* Even if javac and java and python are on the path — you are expected to use the `.ini file` to explicitly define which tools should be used to build and run, your java and python source code files.

 Usage